 Most men of color attend college after high school and hold high aspirations to earn a baccalaureate degree.
 Despite this population’s potential for impact, negative stereotypes and structural and systemic barriers stand in the way of postsecondary persistence and completion.
 Apart from a few efforts such as My Brother’s Keeper, launched by the White House in 2014, nationwide support for men of color is sparse and is provided with minimal focus on higher education.

 A variety of localized programs aim to counter challenges experienced by men of color in college, but there is little quantitative research available on how such programs impact postsecondary outcomes, with few exceptions.
-By establishing the Men of Color Initiative, ECMC Foundation intends to bring focus to colleges and universities adopting data-informed and equity-centered programs and practices to better serve college students who are men of color.
+Through the Men of Color Initiative, ECMC Foundation brings focus to colleges and universities adopting data-informed and equity-centered programs and practices to better serve college students who are men of color.

 Supporting Black, Latinx, Southeast Asian, and Native American Men Through College